P4-Research/nikss-artifacts/README.md

 ### Hardware settings & OS configuration

 In order to make tests as stable and reproducible as possible and to minimize interference from system activity, the following configuration was done.
-Note that the same configuration is used for both PSA-eBPF in-kernel tests and P4-dpdk userspace tests.
+Note that the same configuration is used for both NIKSS in-kernel tests and P4-dpdk userspace tests.
 All our tests we done with DUT kernel version v5.11.3.
 -  Disable HyperThreading
 -  Disable Turbo Boost, either from UEFI/BIOS or as follows (assuming `intel_pstate` is enabled):
 ```